Goel Ratzon: Arrest and conviction

 Ratzon was taken under arrest on 12 January 2010 by Israeli police, being suspected for slavery and sexual assaults against minors.
-Galit, one of the wives who left him, whose two sisters also participated in his community, had filed a complaint against him for raping her when she was a minor in age of 14.
+Galit, one of the wives who left him, whose two sisters also participated in his community, had filed a complaint against him for raping her when she was a minor at the age of 14.
 After receiving Galit's complaint, the police had been keeping Ratzon and his wives under surveillance using hidden cameras and eavesdropping.
-In one of the recorded conversations, it he noted he had sexual intercourse with one of his daughters.
+In one of the recorded conversations he noted he had sexual intercourse with one of his daughters.
 After Ratzon's arrest, his wives and children were evacuated from Ratzon's house to women's shelter, aided by the welfare services.
 In an interview after his arrest, he claimed that his relationships with his wives were based on love and respect.

 On 8 September 2014, Tel Aviv-Yafo District Court convicted Ratzon of most of the sexual assaults with which he had been charged, but acquitted of the slavery charge.
 On 28 October 2014, he was sentenced for 30 years.
 Ratzon filed an appeal to the Supreme Court of Israel, which was denied on 18 July 2016.

 Ratzon is considered an endangered prisoner, and for that he is moved between prisons occasionally.
 His wives and children broke off their relations with him, except for his son Yigal who supports him and declared that he would rebuild his father's harem.